5 weeks in Melbourne, Australia

 While studying in New Zealand, students will live in shared student housing near the Unitec University campus.

 Many meals are provided in Melbourne.
+Students will have cooking facilities in New Zealand.

 Cultural Activities and Excursions: There will be pre-arranged fully inclusive tours during your stay, which may include: